pooya-mohammadi/audio-classification-pytorch/Readme.md

-# Audio Classification
+# Audio Sentiment/Gender Classification

-In this project, several approaches for training/finetuning an audio gender recognition is provided.
+In this project, several approaches for training/finetuning an audio sentiment/gender recognition is provided.
 The code can simply be used for any other classification by changing the number of classes and the input dataset.

-# Dataset format
+# Gender Dataset format
 Dataset should be a csv file that has two columns: `audio_path` and `lable`.
 ```
                                           audio_path   label